PSAT2 - Amateur Radio Communications Transponders

 Auto-Track/Tuning Warning!
 PSK31 needs phase coherence to properly decode.
 Every step in automatic rig-control/tracking-tuning will loose sync and garble or lose data.
 The solution is to set your software to only step the radio once every 2.5 KHz to minimize these glitches and loss of characters while still keeping the FM signal in the passband.

 PSK31 Doppler Compensation: Fortunately, Andy, K0SM has written a TX-only program that not only lets your run full-duplex with your existing PSK31 downlink, but it also pre-compensates your uplink for Doppler as shown below!
 You can see his uplink coming down as a straight track while others are showing Doppler.
 Most PSK31 clients can compensate for up to 1 Hz/sec of Doppler on the downlink, but Andy's program makes your signal constant.
 Other users without compensation, can drift from 1 to 6 Hz per second depending on where they are relative to the track of the satellite.

-PSK31 Transponder is ON for users!
-The on-orbit Brno Universtiy PSK31 transponder on the existing PSAT-1 is fully operational on every orbit, since it is the primary mission of PSAT-1.
+PSK31 Transponder on PSAT (NO84): The on-orbit Brno Universtiy PSK31 transponder on the existing PSAT (NO84) is fully operational on every orbit, since it is the primary mission of PSAT.
 A medium gain UHF beam can easily copy the waterfall downlink horizon to horizon.
 Since uplink is on HF and downlink is on UHF, everyone can operate full duplex and transmit to ALL while reading text from everyone on the channel.
 You can also copy your own signal! in the downlink at the same time.
 The table above shows which PSK31 software can operate full duplex or can run 2 instances at the same time.

 See Brno University PSK31 transponder details.